Safety Verification of Declarative Smart Contracts: Program Transformation

 \subsection{Declarative Smart Contracts as Transition Systems}

 This section introduces the algorithm to translate a DeCon smart contract into a state transition system $\langle S,I,E,Tr \rangle$ where \begin{itemize} \item $S$ is the state space: the set of all possible valuations of all relational tables in DeCon. \item $I \subseteq S$ is the set of initial states that satisfy the initial constraints of the system.
-All relations are by default initialized to zero, or unconstrained if they are annotated to be initialized by constructor arguments. \item $E$ is the set of events.
-Each element in $E$ correspond to a kind of transaction in DeCon. \item $Tr \subseteq S \times E \times S$ is the transition relation, generated from DeCon rules. $Tr(s,e,s')$ means that state $s$ can transit to state $s'$ via transaction $e$. \end{itemize}
+All relations are by default initialized to zero, or unconstrained if they are annotated to be initialized by constructor arguments. \item $E$ is the set of transaction types.
+Each element in $E$ corresponds to a type of transaction in DeCon (analogous to a transaction function definition in Solidity). \item $Tr \subseteq S \times E \times S$ is the transition relation, generated from DeCon rules. $Tr(s,e,s')$ means that state $s$ can transit to state $s'$ via transaction $e$. \end{itemize}

 In the rest of this section, we introduce the algorithm to generate the transition relation from a DeCon smart contract.